Student Health Fee

 EXCLUSIONS: The subsidy does not apply to pharmacy, travel medicine, immunizations other than the flu vaccine, and services outside of Cornell Health (e.g., lab tests that must be sent to an external lab).
 This means students are responsible for the costs that their insurance doesn't cover.

-If we're billing insurance plans, why are we still charging a health fee?
+If Cornell Health bills insurance plans, why does the university charge a health fee?

 Many students have insurance with a high "cost-share" (copaymentscoinsurance, and deductibles), which limits the insurance plan's reimbursement, leaving the remaining costs as the student's financial responsibility.
 The health fee, as one of our funding sources, ensures that we have the resources to provide equitable access to campus health services for all students, regardless of their insurance coverage.